The secure CJSM email is:

 - RD v SSHD (2016, FTT Taylor House) – appeal against the refusal of an Afghan minor’s asylum claim allowed.

-Ariane is regularly instructed in a wide range of housing matters from possession proceedings and disrepair, to unlawful evictions, anti-social behaviour injunctions and harassment.
-She is available to advise and represent in appeals and judicial review challenges in homelessness proceedings.
+Ariane is instructed in a wide range of housing matters from possession proceedings and disrepair, to unlawful eviction, harassment and water rates claims.
+She also regularly advises and represents applicants in county court appeals and judicial review challenges in homelessness matters.

 Ariane’s knowledge of and experience in discrimination law make her especially well placed to advise and pursue disability discrimination arguments in this area.